Air of Authority - A History of RAF Organisation

 No 18 (Polish) Operational Training Unit

 This was formed at Hucknall when the Polish Training Unit was redesignated as such.
-One source gives the date for this as 15 June 1940, whilst the ORB states it was on 8 July 1940.
+SD155 states that formation commenced on 14 March 1940, but the ORB stated that it opened in July 1940.
 It operated as a Battle equipped light bomber training unit for Polish crews.
-From the beginning it operated a detached flight at Penrhos for navigation and gunnery training, but this was withdrawn in July, however, in 1940 it was reduced to a half OTU and moved to Bramcote, where it re-equipped with Wellingtons.
+From the beginning it operated a detached flight at Penrhos for navigation and gunnery training, but this was withdrawn in July, however, on 14 November 1940 it was reduced to a half OTU and moved to Bramcote, where it re-equipped with Wellingtons.

 In July 1941 it took over the newly built Bitteswell as a satellite and was raised to a ¾ OTU on 30 September.
 On 11 May 1942 it was transferred to No 91 Group and then on 1 September 1942 to No 93 Group, by now it was training crews other than Poles.
 In October 1942, a Polish flight was transferred to No 6 (C) OTU at Thornaby bringing the unit back down to half OTU status.
-In February 1943 it began moving to Finningley, which was completed by the beginning of April and at the same time lost its satellite at Bitteswell but gained a new one at Bircotes.
-With Gamston and Worksop also being taken over it was gradually brought back to full strength but with a reduced Polish presence.
+In February 1943 it began moving to Finningley, which was completed on 31 March and at the same time lost its satellite at Bitteswell but gained a new one at Bircotes.
+With Gamston and Worksop also being taken over it was gradually brought back to full strength of three flights (two RAF and one Polish).
 In October 1944 reverted to the control of No 91 Group, then in December, the last Polish flight was transferred to No 10 OTU and No 18 OTU moved to Worksop to compete its last course, disbanding on 30 January 1945.

 Officers Commanding: -